albertocerqueira/java-utils/src/main/java/com/java/utils/README.md

 ## CollectionUtils.java

 ## DateUtils.java
 Class date utilitaria.
-And strongly recommended that this class be used when a Calendar object must be created for this class forces the locale pt_BR to this standard being used by the application.
+And strongly recommended that this class be used when a Calendar object must be created for this class forces the locale pt_BR to this standard being used by the application. [see more](https://github.com/albertocerqueira/java-utils/blob/master/src/main/java/com/java/utils/DateUtils.java "see more").

 ## FormatCurrency.java